 If you are using Meson Build as your library build system, you can use the Meson build helper.
-This helper have . configure() and .build() methods available to ease the call to meson build system.
-It also will take automatically the pc files of your dependencies when using the $pkg\config$ generator.
+This helper has . configure() and .build() methods available to ease the call to Meson build system.
+It also will automatically take the pc files of your dependencies when using the $pkg\config$ generator.